divinesixeyes/skelebot/README.md

 this does not include slash commands & other integrations. i hope to soon push another example code with integrations utilized.

 i'm not the most professional nor knowledgable programmer. take my words with a grain of salt and PLEASE read the documentation provided.

+this project utilizes discord.js v14.11 and will occasionally be maintained. this isn't built for scaling, but just to get your foot in the door.